cisco-open/modelsmith/docs/configure-the-project-locally.md

      python3 modelsmith/examples_unlearning/train.py --arch=ResNet18 --epochs=100
      ```

+4. **Configure AutoAWQ for Model Quantization**:

+   Please refer to the [AutoAWQ Configuration Guide](configure-autoawq.md) for detailed instructions on setting up AutoAWQ.

 ## Phase 2: Run the Environment Setup Script

 After configuring the Python environment, the next step involves setting up the project environment.
 This is done by executing the `setup_environment.sh` script located in the `utils` directory.
 The script performs several tasks, including setting up the `.env` file for the backend server.